 If an employee has a medical condition that is impacted by the presence of a service animal, they should meet with their supervisor to discuss their accommodation needs.
 They will be required to provide their supervisor with documentation completed by their healthcare professional which describes their accommodation needs.
-The supervisor will facilitate an appropriate solution in consultation with the Human Rights Officer.
+The supervisor will facilitate an appropriate solution in consultation with a Human Resources Consultant.